decentraland/documentation/content/creator/sdk7/networking/authoritative-servers.md

 - Websockets: This alternative is more robust, as it establishes a two-way communications channel between player and server.
 Updates can be sent from the server, you could even have game logic run on or validated on the server.
 This enables real time interaction and makes more fast paced games possible.
 It's also more secure, as each message between player and server is part of a session that is opened, no need to validate each message.

-## Example scenes with authoritative server
+## Example scenes with dedicated server

 - [API + DB](https://github.com/decentraland-scenes/Awesome-Repository#use-an-api-as-db)

 - [Websockets](https://github.com/decentraland-scenes/Awesome-Repository#websockets)

-## Preview scenes with authoritative servers
+## Preview scenes with dedicated servers

-To preview a scene that uses an authoritative server, you must run both the scene and the server it relies on.
+To preview a scene that uses a 3rd party server, you must run both the scene and the server it relies on.
 The server can be run locally in the same machine as the preview, as an easier way to test it.

 To start the server, go to the `/server` folder and run `npm run start`.